 The scholars are chosen from the four CU campuses, not only for their skill in their own classrooms, but also for their potential to improve education and enlarge its possibilities across the university.
 They “exemplify a zeal for teaching and learning, a passion for research and scholarship in their respective discipline, high regard for their students, a collaborative approach to research with colleagues and students, respect for diversity in teaching styles and learning communities, an interest in assessing the effects of research in classroom setting, and a desire to promote civil discourse both inside and outside the classroom,” writes the Council Chair of the program.

-Learn more about Gibbes and Kosloski below.
+Learn more about Gibbes and Kosloski below and a full feature on CU Connections.

 Cerian Gibbes, Associate Professor, Geography & Environmental Studies